 been many important advances since then, e.g. fluorescence and laser

 Someone should fix this ;)

-mikroBIOMIK will have a strong focus on microscopy.
+mikroBIOMIK has a strong focus on microscopy.
 If interested, please write to email@example.com

 Over the next few days, weeks, months and years, we want to build a